emdecr/woocommerce-product-tally-template/README.md

 There's no easy way to get a count for Products related to a specific WC Category.
 You can get a list of Orders linked to a specific WC Category, but then you'd have to go into each individual Order and manually count Products.

-My client needed a simple count of how many of each meal (WC Product) was ordered for a specific Chef/Event (WC Category).
+My client needed a simple count of how many of each meal (WC Product) was ordered for a specific Chef/Event (WC Category), so he could tell the chefs how much food to prepare before the pickup date.
 Each meal (WC Product) could have WC Variations as well.
 For example, there could be a WC Product/meal item like Dinner Rolls, and it could have Variations like: Pack of 2, Pack of 4, Pack of 6.

 Because of the recurring Chef/Event situation, the orders needed to be filtered by date as well.